The Mailani Tower

 As the name implies, The Royal Hawaiian wishes to serve its hotel guests—who are staying in a special place once called Helumoa, an ancient retreat for royalty—with authentic Hawaiian hospitality and the highest quality of service.

 Mailani Lounge is currently unavailable.
-Mailani Tower guests can instead enjoy continental breakfast at Mai Tai Bar in the morning, and two cocktails and an appetizer at Mai Tai Bar in the evening.
+Mailani Tower guests can instead enjoy continental breakfast at Surf Lanai in the morning, and two cocktails and an appetizer at Mai Tai Bar in the evening.

 The Mailani Promise

 The final result is a six Pink Ginger blossom designed to evoke the standard of excellence in Hawaii hospitality.
 It is through the sense of place and culture that the icon of the Mailani Tower speaks to its promise, to deliver indulgence worthy of today’s sophisticated global explorers.